aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/typical-templates/_index.md

 ### **Scatter Chart Template**

-You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/LINQ/ScatterChart.docx).
+You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/LINQ/ScatterChart.docx).

 **Template Example**